Zoom Security Guide | Information Technology | University of Pittsburgh

 The following information outlines the steps necessary to host more secure Zoom meetings and webinars.
 Using the settings recommended below can protect your meetings against Zoom bombing, a practice in which an uninvited attendee disrupts a Zoom meeting by sharing inappropriate or offensive material.

 As the host of a Zoom meeting or webinar, you are responsible for ensuring the appropriate settings are in place to protect your meeting.
-If you have questions or need help adjusting your settings, please contact the 24/7 IT Help Desk at any time for assistance.
+If you have questions or need help adjusting your settings, please contact the Technology Help Desk at any time for assistance.

 • Reminder: The University of Pittsburgh’s standard Zoom environment is not HIPAA compliant.
 However, the University provides access to a separate HIPAA-compliant Zoom environment for those who are conducting tele-medicine appointments or are hosting meetings that discuss protected health information.
 Learn more ...